The Gunny Sack

 fork mixing dry ingredients in batter bowl

 Add the flour, baking soda, and salt to the mixing bowl.
 Use a fork to give the dry ingredients a little stir to combine them.
-Then, mix the dry ingredients into the wet ingredients until combined.
+Then, mix the dry ingredients with the wet ingredients until combined.
 Cover and refrigerate the cookie dough for at least 1 hour.

 hands rolling out cookie dough